Wonderville/wonderville-projects/src/_collections/wishes/lighting-rig.md

 ---
-name: DMX lighting rig with controller
+name: New DMX lighting controller
 ---